-A dedicated radiation protection file containing the relevant local rules, employer's procedures and other additional information was retained.
+Two dedicated radiation protection files containing the relevant local rules, employer's procedures and other additional information were retained.
+One file included information relating to the intra-oral x-ray machines and the second file included information relating to the CBCT/OPG machine.

-A review of the file confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
-The RPS oversees radiation safety within the practice and regularly reviews the radiation protection file to ensure that it is accurate and up to date.
+A review of the files confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
+The RPS oversees radiation safety within the practice and regularly reviews the radiation protection files to ensure they are accurate and up to date.

-The appointed RPA must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
+The appointed RPA must undertake a critical examination and acceptance test (CEAT) of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.